OriHoch/kamatera-k8s/README.md

 Step by step guide to setting up a kubernetes cluster using [Kamatera Cloud](https://www.kamatera.com/express/compute/?scamp=k8sgithub)

 This guide considers your local machine is Ubuntu or CentOS/RHEL.
-If not, create a new Ubuntu or CentOS server in Kamatera Cloud with a tiny configuration, ssh to it and follow the guide below.
+If not, ssh to one or create a new Ubuntu or CentOS server in Kamatera Cloud with a tiny configuration, ssh to it and follow the guide below.

 [![Build Status](https://travis-ci.org/OriHoch/kamatera-k8s.svg?branch=master)](https://travis-ci.org/OriHoch/kamatera-k8s)